What on Earth Is Wrong With Connecticut?

 The Big Swap: Losing High-Wage Jobs, Adding Low-Wage Jobs

 The rise and fall of Connecticut fits into the story of American cities.
 In the 1970s, American metros were suffering a terrible crime wave, and New York was dropping dead.
-That meant boom times for southwestern Connecticut.
-Headquarters or major offices from more than a hundred Fortune 500 companies fled NYC for the state’s leafy suburban campuses—including IBM, Xerox, and PepsiCo—according Aaron M. Renn, a senior fellow at the Manhattan Institute.
+That meant boom times for New York’s suburbs and southwestern Connecticut.* Headquarters or major offices from more than 100 Fortune 500 companies fled New York City for leafy suburban campuses, according Aaron M. Renn, a senior fellow at the Manhattan Institute.
 But now many of those companies are moving back, lured by newly lower-crime cities and the hip urban neighborhoods where the most educated young workers increasingly want to live.
 At the end of the 20th century, New York City’s pain was Connecticut’s gain.
 Now, New York City’s (and Boston’s) gain is Connecticut’s pain.

 Finally, the hottest trend in American migration today is south, west, and cheap—that is, far away from Connecticut, both geographically and economically.
 Texas is growing rapidly, and seven of the 10 fastest-growing large metropolitan areas in 2016 were in the Carolinas and Florida.
 Of the 20 fastest-growing metros, none are in the northeast.
 So, Connecticut’s prime-age population is in decline, as the state loses families to both nearby cold cities and faraway hot suburbs.
 In the graph below, the green and purple lines show the state’s population change since 1994.
 The 35-to-44 population has declined by about 20 percent.